phelipetls/seriesbr/docs/source/demos/IPEA.rst

 Searching
 ---------

-The search function takes an arbitrary number of arguments.
+You can search a time series by name with an arbitrary number of
+arguments:

 .. code:: python